 Computer labs in FAB/EB are closed due to Covid-19 concerns.
-All MCECS classes for Spring 2020 have been moved to remote teaching.
+All MCECS classes for Fall 2020 have been moved to remote teaching.
 Students will need to have a computer capable of participating in these classes.

 A generous group of MCECS faculty have contributed their classroom/outreach Chromebook collections towards a collegewide loaner pool.
 MCECS students who do not have a working computer of their own can request a loan of one of these Chromebooks for the duration of the term.

 What is a Chromebook?

 Unlike a general purpose computer, such as a regular laptop running Windows/Linux/MacOS, a Chromebook is a laptop-like mobile computer that runs Google’s Chrome web browser.
 It is designed for interacting with web-based remote services.
 There are many add-ons available that enhance the Chromebook to provide the functionality needed by many communications applications.